 So there you have it, folks.

-Coffee = good.
+Coffee = good

-Too much coffee = not so good.
+Too much coffee = not so good

-Way too much coffee = you might die.
+Way too much coffee = bad

 Leave a Reply